virtadpt/dotfiles/README.md

 To deploy these gitfiles to a new account, run `chezmoi -v apply`

 To successfully run Git commands in the chezmoi repo, you have to run `chezmoi cd` first.
+Then you have to `exit` or `^D` to get back to your old shell.